-Ptosis repair is a surgery that elevates the eyelid in order to improve the visual field while also delivering a more vibrant, youthful appearance.
+Ptosis repair elevates the eyelid in order to improve the visual field while also delivering a more vibrant, youthful appearance.
+In some cases, ptosis can occur in children or adults due to weakness of the supporting muscle responsible for holding up the eyelid.
+This can be caused by nerve damage, inflammation, genetics, trauma, or other conditions.
 When the upper eyelids become droopy or ptotic, ptosis repair is often performed in combination with upper blepharoplasty.
-Once the upper eyelid is reset to an appropriate height, the removal of excess fat and skin contributes to a more youthful, refreshed appearance.
+Once the upper eyelid is reset to an appropriate height, excess fat, and skin removal contributes to a more youthful, refreshed appearance.

 How Do I Know if I Am a Candidate?

 If you are experiencing decreased peripheral vision or if you are having to look through your eyelashes due to drooping of the upper eyelid or excess skin, or you would like your eyes to be more open and vibrant, you may be an excellent candidate for ptosis repair.
-Schedule a consultation right away for ptosis treatment in Boulder.
+Schedule a consultation right away for ptosis repair in Boulder.
 Dr. Cox will thoroughly assess your eyes and face to develop the perfect treatment plan for you.

 Background media